sunyumail93/PipeSmRNAseq/README.md

 weblogo (optional)
 PILFER (The main script from PILFER has been included in the ./bin, and no need to install again)
 ```
-Besides the pipeline script PipeSmRNAseq.sh, dependencies are in ./bin folder
+PipeSmRNAseq.sh is the pipeline main script.
+Other dependencies are in ./bin folder

 One UCSC tool (from http://hgdownload.soe.ucsc.edu/admin/exe/) is used: faSize.
-Other scripts were generated from this project.

-For more information about the PILFER piRNA cluster defining tool: https://github.com/rishavray/PILFER/blob/master/pipeline.sh
+For more information about the PILFER piRNA cluster prediction tool: https://github.com/rishavray/PILFER/blob/master/pipeline.sh

 ## Pipeline setup